 - Using Cash Value to Make Premium Payments: If an insured becomes strapped for funds to make premium payments, the cash value of the policy can be used to make premium payments.
 This method of making premium payments can be employed until the cash value of the policy has been exhausted.

-If you have been denied death benefits as the beneficiary of a life insurance policy, we might be able to help you seek benefits under the policy and extra-contractual compensation.
-When an insurance company fails to act in good faith in processing a beneficiary’s claim, this can merit a lawsuit for insurance bad faith.
+If you have been denied death benefits as the beneficiary of a life insurance policy, we may be able to help you secure the denied benefits.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].